Masthead header

 #8 Try new things

 Try different types of photography as you are trying to learn what it is you like.
 I was surprised to find out how much I enjoyed photographing the moon, how easy it is and that I already had all of the things I needed.
-If you want to learn how to photograph the moon, read THIS.
+If you want to learn how to photograph the moon, read this.

 Panning is a great way to bring motion and movement to your photos to make them come alive.
-If you don’t know how, read THIS.
+If you don't know how, read this.

 #9 Shoot at night